It's Christmas Day in Russia

 The shoes' trademark red-lacquered soles and killer heels are the thing of dreams.
 With the post-Christmas financial drought, now mightn't be the best time to invest in a pair, but don't despair - why not make a Stiletto cocktail instead to cheer yourself up, and toast the future and many Christian Loboutins to come.

-60 years of the H-Bomb
+The anniversary of the H-Bomb

 Happy Birthday to the H-bomb, or the thermonuclear weapon, which made its formal debut on the world stage this day in 1953 when President Truman announced the U.S. had developed the weapon as part of his final State of the Union address.